Ultimate Pottery Glazing Tools & Supplies Guide

 This is another surface you can use for applying the glaze.
 The wheel surface can spin, so it’s easier to turn and reach different sides of the pottery to glaze.

-For a well-designed and sturdy banding wheel, go for US Art Supply Large 12″ Diameter Banding Wheel.
+For a well-designed and sturdy banding wheel, go for the US Art Supply Large 12″ Diameter Banding Wheel.
 Also, see my Smaller Shimpo- Nidec Banding Wheel for your glazing needs.

 Glaze Application Tools: Tongs, Brushes, Tape, etc.